Zgell/Zgell/README.md

 ### Hello!

 My name is Zgell!
-I program all sorts of things.
+I'm a hobbyist programmer who works on all sorts of projects.
 My main languages are:
 - Python
 - MATLAB
 - C++